HomeBuyerCheck

 Free instant check on any UK address.
 Premium from £4.99 adds ground risk, flood, listing and an AI buyer's verdict that tells the surveyor where to look.

-How much does a house survey cost in 2026?
+How does this survey cost calculator work?

 Which survey level do I need?